Zadar: Italy (1918–1947)

 In 1915, Italy entered World War I under the provisions set in the Treaty of London.
-In exchange for its participation with the Triple Entente and in the event of victory, Italy was to obtain the following territory in northern Dalmatia, including Zadar, Šibenik and most of the Dalmatian islands, except Krk and Rab.
+In exchange for its participation with the Triple Entente and in the event of victory, Italy was to obtain territory in northern Dalmatia including Zadar, Šibenik and most of the Dalmatian islands, except for Krk and Rab.
 At the end of the war, Italian military forces invaded Dalmatia and seized control of Zara, with Admiral Enrico Millo being proclaimed the governor of Dalmatia.
-Famous Italian nationalist Gabriele d'Annunzio supported the seizure of Dalmatia, and proceeded to Zadar in an Italian warship in December 1918.
+The well-known Italian nationalist Gabriele d'Annunzio supported the seizure of Dalmatia, and proceeded to Zadar in an Italian warship in December 1918.

 During 1918, political life in Zadar intensified.
 The collapse of the Austro-Hungarian monarchy led to the renewal of national conflicts in the city.
-With the arrival of an Italian army of occupation in the city on 4 November 1918, the Italian faction gradually assumed control, a process which was completed on 5 December when it took over the governorship.
+With the arrival of an Italian army of occupation in the city on 4 November 1918 within the framework of allied occupation of the eastern Adriatic, the Italian faction gradually assumed control, a process which was completed on 5 December when it took over the governorship.
 With the Treaty of Versailles (10 January 1920) Italian claims on Dalmatia contained in the Treaty of London were nullified, but later on the agreements between the Kingdom of Italy and the Kingdom of Serbs, Croats and Slovenes set in the Treaty of Rapallo (12 November 1920) gave Zadar with other small local territories to Italy.

 The Zadar enclave, a total of 104 km2, included the city of Zadar, the municipalities of Bokanjac, Arbanasi, Crno, part of Diklo (a total of 51 km2 of territory and 17,065 inhabitants) and the islands of Lastovo and Palagruža (53 km2, 1,710 inhabitants).
 The territory was organized into a small Italian province, the province of Zara.
-According to the 1921 census, in the comune of Zara there were 12,075 Dalmatian Italians and 1,255 Croatians.
+According to the 1921 census, in the comune of Zara there were 12,283 Dalmatian Italians, who made up 66% of the population, compared to 11,552 in 1910, when they constituted 32% of the population.